opendocsg/slw-judgments-backfill/2016_SGHC_227/report.md

 _Criminal procedure and sentencing_ – _Sentencing_ – _Importation of controlled drugs_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 27 of 2016 was dismissed by the Court of Appeal on 27 March 2017.
-See [2017] SGCA 39.]
+See <span class="citation">[2017] SGCA 39</span>.]

 17 October 2016